microsoft/golazo/docs/assets/videos/overview/video-overview-script.md

 Interrupt rail growing?
 Is a specific work item struggling?
 Are we running too fast and creating too many swarms?
 And because team members can see a variety of projects for them to select from the Ready column, knowledge spreads naturally.
-You’re not waiting for assignment which increases autonomy increases and shrinks knowledge bottlenecks.
+You’re not waiting for assignment which increases autonomy and shrinks knowledge bottlenecks.

 ## WIP Limits & Flow